Princeville Presbyterian Church is a community of love, under the authority of God’s Word, centered upon the gospel, for the glory of God.

 We live in a world of hierarchy and status, but the gospel calls us to a community of self-sacrificing love and service.
 This is the truth that Jesus demonstrated in His life and death.
 As the body of Christ, we evidence the life of our Lord, and the truth of the gospel, in how we treat one another.
 In fact, Jesus said, “by this, all men will know that you are my disciples if you love one another” (John 13:35).
 As a church, we are committed to the interests of each other above our own.

 All Scripture is self-attesting and being Truth, requires our unreserved submission in all areas of life.
 The infallible Word of God, the sixty-six books of the Old and New Testaments is a complete and unified witness to God’s redemptive acts culminating in the incarnation of the Living Word, the Lord Jesus Christ.
 The Bible, uniquely and fully inspired by the Holy Spirit, is the supreme and final authority on all matters on which it speaks.
-On this sure foundation we affirm these additional Essentials of our faith:
+On this sure foundation, we affirm these additional Essentials of our faith:

 1. We believe in one God, the sovereign Creator and Sustainer of all things, infinitely perfect and eternally existing in three Persons: Father, Son, and Holy Spirit.
-To Him be all honor, glory and praise forever!
+To Him be all honor, glory, and praise forever!

 2. Jesus Christ, the living Word, became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
 He who is true God became true man united in one Person forever.
-He died on the cross a sacrifice for our sins according to the Scriptures.
+He died on the cross as a sacrifice for our sins according to the Scriptures.
 On the third day He arose bodily from the dead, ascended into heaven, where, at the right hand of the Majesty on High, He now is our High Priest and Mediator.

 3. The Holy Spirit has come to glorify Christ and to apply the saving work of Christ to our hearts.
 He convicts us of sin and draws us to the Savior.
 Indwelling our hearts, He gives new life to us, empowers and imparts gifts to us for service.
 He instructs and guides us into all truth, and seals us for the day of redemption.